jrroosevelt/VS2PCG/Card clarifications A-L.md

 A **Battle of Wills** requires characters to bid how many power symbols they'll pay to take control of the Iso-Sphere.
 It works like this:

 The equipped character starts the bidding.
 (They can bid 0.)
 Then the next player either chooses a face-up character on their side to bid a higher number or passes.
 If they pass, they're out of the **Battle of Wills**.
 Then the next player goes, and so on until all but one player passes.
-Then that pl
+Then that player's character pays the winning number of power symbols from their resource row (no discarding from hand) and the Iso-Sphere is moved to that character (if it's not already there).

+**Note:** A character can't bid a number they can't pay. once you choose a character as a bidder, you can't choose a different character to be your bidder in the same **Battle of Wills**.

+^(Source: Rule Insert)

 ^(Source: Rule insert)